monitorjbl/excel-streaming-reader/README.md

 This library focuses on spreadsheets in OOXML Transitional format - despite the name, this format is more widely used.
 The wikipedia entry on OOXML formats has a good [description](https://en.wikipedia.org/wiki/Office_Open_XML).

 * StreamingReader.Builder has `convertFromOoXmlStrict` which attempts to convert input streams from OOXML Strict format (if set to `true`) to the better supported Transitional format.
 This is all done in memory so this might not be a good option if you have memory limitations.
-This approach is experimental and liable to be removed if the newer code in version 3.0.2 works out.
+This approach is now deprecated and will be removed in version 4.0.0.
 * From version 3.0.2, the standard streaming code will also try to read OOXML Strict format.
   * support is still evolving, it is recommended you use the latest available excel-streaming-reader version if you are interested in supporting OOXML Strict format
   * `setReadComments(true)` option is not properly supported for OOXML Strict format files (https://github.com/pjfanning/excel-streaming-reader/issues/37)